-On my walk back to the hotel, I pass a Pachinko parlor called, ‘God’.
+On my walk back to the hotel, I pass a Pachinko parlour called, ‘God’.
 I also pass dozens of construction sites promising modern skyscrapers; office blocks and apartments.
-It seems that the southern part of Hamamatsu is the last and latest to be developed, perhaps in four or five years this place won’t seem so desolate.
+It seems that the southern part of Hamamatsu is the last and latest to be developed, perhaps in four or five years, this place won’t seem so desolate.

 The rain stops just before I cross the river.